-Residents leave Florida’s Pine Island, Hurricane Ian’s ruin
+Pine Island residents recount horror, fear as Ian bore down

 Houses have been reduced to splinters and boats have been tossed onto roadways.
 The island has no power, and no running water – save for a few hours on Friday when one resident said they were able to take a shower.
 A community of mobile homes was destroyed.

 The Medic Corps volunteers went to one house to search for a woman who was known to have stayed behind during the storm and has had no contact with her friends since.
 Inside the woman’s house, heavy furniture had been toppled over and her belongings were tossed about.
-There was no sign of the woman, raising fears that she had been sucked out of her home by the storm surge.
+There was no sign of the woman, raising fears she had been sucked out of her home by the storm surge.

-Some residents said they hadn’t seen anyone from outside the island for days.
-Some shed tears as Medic Corps volunteers came to their doors and asked if they wanted to be evacuated.
-Some declined the offer for now and asked for another day to pack their things.
-But others were anxious to get off the island.

 Linda Hanshaw said the tight-knit island community is amazing and “everyone I know who hasn’t left is trying to leave.”

 But that wasn’t true for everyone.
-Kathleen Russell was trying to persuade her elderly husband to go, but he didn’t want to leave just yet.
-The couple kept declining offers to be evacuated, saying they were not ready, but might be willing to leave on Sunday.
+Kathleen Russell was trying to persuade her elderly husband to leave, but he didn’t want to budge just yet.
+The couple kept declining offers to evacuate.
+The couple said they were not ready, but might be willing to leave on Sunday.

+Claire St. Leger said she had nine people in her house, including neighbors, as the storm came in.

+“I thought for sure we were all dying,” she said.
+“I just sat in an inside room with pillows, I crossed myself so many times, I thought for sure we were dying.
+Water kept rising.”

 Medic Corps is a nonprofit group of pilots, paramedics, doctors, a Navy SEAL and other volunteers that responds to natural disasters and gets people to safety.
 According to the organization’s website, it began in 2013 in response to Super Typhoon Yolanda in the Philippines and in 2017 it began deploying aircraft and responders to Puerto Rico and the U.S. Virgin Islands.